jtv/libpqxx/BUILDING-configure.md

 ==========================

 The build requires `libpq`, the C client library for PostgreSQL.
 This library must be installed before you can build libpqxx.
+You'll need the headers as well as the library binary.

 The instructions will assume that you're working from a command-line shell.
 If you prefer to work from an IDE, you'll have to know how your IDE likes to